Sharif-ProgrammingContest/.github/profile/README.md

 ## Sharif Programming Contest

-Sharif University of Technology proudly launches its first-ever training sessions for programming contests, aimed at fully preparing participants at two levels: beginner and advanced.
-These courses are offered online and participants will receive a certificate from Sharif University of Technology upon completion.
+The Sharif University of Technology proudly launches its first-ever training sessions for programming contests, aimed at fully preparing participants at two levels: beginner and advanced.
+These courses are offered online, and participants will receive a certificate from Sharif University of Technology upon completion.

 <div align="center">
   <img